codehound42/EduAction/README.md

 The architecture is divded into two parts:
 - **Backend**, which uses
     - OpenAI API, and Langchain to generate the quizzes, flashcards, summary and topics.
-    - Supabase to store the generated materials.
+    - Supabase file storage to store the generated materials.
     - Stability.ai API to generate images for the flashcards.
+    - FastAPI for the REST API
 - **Frontend**, which is written in React and is responsible for the user interface and user experience.

 ## Low-level